DEA-Raison/DEA-Raison/README.md

 ## Hi there 👋

-I'm a Bachelor of Software Engineering.
+I'm a Software Engineer.
 I have a strong passion and interest for Artificial intelligence, Machine learning, Deep learning,... etc

 ## GitHub Stats